 The work of the North South Ministerial Council is supported by a standing Joint Secretariat, staffed by members of the Northern Ireland Civil Service and the Irish Civil Service.
 The Secretariat is based in Armagh.

 The Secretariat is headed by two Joint Secretaries who were appointed by the Administrations, North and South.
-Mr Colm Shannon is the Northern Ireland Joint Secretary and Mr Shane O'Neill is the Southern Joint Secretary.
+Mrs Mary Madden is the Northern Ireland Joint Secretary and Mr Shane O'Neill is the Southern Joint Secretary.
 The Joint Secretaries are assisted by two Deputy Joint Secretaries.

 'The Joint Secretariat will effectively and efficiently support and facilitate the North South Ministerial Council in developing consultation, co-operation and action within the island of Ireland on matters of mutual interest within the competence of both administrations.'